• Skip to primary navigation

 • Add some pecans or walnuts to the batter or as a topping.
 Be sure to chop nuts finely before adding them to the batter.

-• Use orange and green gel food coloring to pipe carrots on your finished cake.
+• Use orange and green gel food coloring to pipe carrots for decoration.
 Just mix a few spoonfuls of frosting with the colors and pipe mini carrots on the sides and top of the cake.

 • For thinner layers, divide the batter between three 6-inch cake pans.
 The layers will bake up faster since they are thinner.
 Be sure to start checking them for doneness sooner.